Skip to main content

 Occasionally, furnaces will stop working because of simple reasons, such as the power switch being turned off.
 Because of this, you should check the furnace’s power supply to make sure that it is turned on.
 You should also look at the breaker panel to see if any of the breakers have flipped.
 If they have, you should try flipping the breaker back to its normal position.

-However, if the breaker becomes tripped again, you shouldn’t touch it.
+However, if the breaker trips again, you shouldn’t touch it.
 This likely indicates an underlying mechanical or electrical problem.
-By reaching out to the top furnace repair in Bend, you can get professional help diagnosing the underlying issue.
+By reaching out to the top furnace repair in Bend & Redmond, you can get professional help diagnosing the underlying issue.

 Turn Off the Furnace Until Help Arrives